William Christian Bullitt Jr.: It's Not Done in Istanbul, marriage to Louise Bryant and with the "Lost Generation" in Paris

 After leaving his job at the Department of State, Bullitt became managing editor of film stories at Paramount.
 Bullitt's dramatic appearance before the Senate Foreign Relations Committee in 1919 where he denounced Wilson and the Treaty of Versailles led him to become a pariah within the Democratic Party.
-In 1921, Bullitt's wife, Ernesta, left him, though their divorce was completed until 1923.
+In 1921, Bullitt's wife, Ernesta, left him, though their divorce was not completed until 1923.
 Several scenes in his novel It's Not Done such as when Mildred Ashley (the stand-in for Ernesta) tells her husband John Corsey (a stand-in for Bullitt) that "It's silly anyhow for us to sleep in the same bed.
 Only peasants sleep in the same bed" were based on incidents that occurred during his marriage.
 Bullitt became a foreign correspondent in Europe and later a novelist.
 In 1921, he met Louise Bryant and accompanied her the next year in her journalistic travels in Europe.
 In early 1923, they moved to Istanbul where they were settled in a historical villa overlooking Bosporus on the Asian side of the city that remained from the influential 18th century Köprülü family.
 Being still legally married to Aimee Drinker, he introduced Louise Bryant as his niece.
 Later in 1923, Bullitt divorced Drinker.
 Bullitt's friend, George F. Kennan, wrote about him in 1972: "I see Bill Bullitt, in retrospect, as a member of that remarkable group of young Americans...for whom the First World War was the great electrifying experience of life.
 They were a striking generation, full of talent and exuberance, determined—if one may put it so—to make life come alive.
 The mark they made on American culture will be there when many other marks have faded."
 Bryant was the famous journalist author of Six Red Months in Russia and widow of radical journalist John Reed.

 In Istanbul, Bryant covered the Turkish War of Independence for the International News Service, while Bullitt worked on his novel, It's Not Done (published in 1926), and dedicated it to Bryant.
 Bullitt adopted a boy who had lost his father in the Balkan Wars and took him to the US.
 In February 1924, Bryant gave birth to a daughter, Anne, whose father was Bullitt.
 Shortly afterwards, Bullitt and Bryant were secretly married in Istanbul with the marriage only being revealed to the world in July 1924 when the couple settled in Paris.
 Both Bullitt and Bryant were leading members of the self-exiled "Lost Generation" American expatriates in Paris in the 1920s and socialized with other intellectuals of the "lost generation" such as Ernest Hemingway and F. Scott Fitzgerald, though Hemingway considered Bullitt to be rather pompous and conceited.